 What is Afro/Black Paris?
 What are the important events, key debates, and central figures associated with it?
 What do belonging and identity politics look like on the ground for citizens and denizens who refer to themselves and/or are referred to by others as "Afro French," "B/black," or "N/noir-e-s?"
 Is it as James Baldwin writes, "[i]n America, the color of my skin had stood between myself and me; in Europe, that barrier was down?"

-Experience a unique opportunity to explore “another Paris,” the exceptional and lived-experience that we refer to as Afro/Black Paris!
+This program offers a unique opportunity to explore "another Paris," the exceptional and lived-experience that we refer to as Afro/Black Paris!

 THE STUDY ABROAD EXPERIENCE

-Preference will be given to students who have taken at least one course in AAAS.
+Selection Criteria: Preference will be given to students who have taken at least one course in AAAS.

 Financing Your Program